Amyotrophic lateral sclerosis (ALS)

 Support for people who are caring for someone with ALS is also available, and may be very helpful.

-Over time, people with ALS progressively lose the ability to function and care for themselves.
-Death often occurs within 3 - 5 years of diagnosis.
-About 1 in 4 patients survive for more than 5 years after diagnosis.
+Over time, people with ALS lose the ability to function and care for themselves.
+Death often occurs within 3 to 5 years of diagnosis.
+About 1 in 4 people survive for more than 5 years after diagnosis.
+Some people live much longer, but they typically need help breathing from a ventilator or other device.

 You have symptoms of ALS, particularly if you have a family history of the disorder